-In the parallel programming mode, chip erase is initiated by using the proper combination of control signals and by holding ALE/PROG low for 10 ms. The Code array is written with all "1"s in the Chip Erase operation.
+Both Flash and EEPROM arrays are erased electrically at the same time.
+In the parallel programming mode, chip erase is initiated by using the proper combination of control signals and by holding ALE/PROG low for 10 ms. The Code and Data arrays are written with all "1"s in the Chip Erase operation.